Table of Contents

 | Tibialis Posterior | Tibia, fibula | Navicular, cuneiforms, etc. | Tibial N. | Main invertor of foot |

-The intrinsic muscles of the foot are divided into dorsal (top) and plantar (sole) groups, responsible for fine motor control, supporting the arches, and assisting in locomotion.
+The intrinsic muscles of the foot (meaning both origin and insertion are within the foot) are divided into dorsal (top) and plantar (sole) groups.
+They are responsible for fine motor control, spreading the toes, and providing dynamic, spring-like support to the arches of the foot when walking barefoot on uneven surfaces like sand.

-Originates from the calcaneus and helps extend toes 2-4.
+- Extensor Digitorum Brevis: Originates from the calcaneus (heel bone) and helps extend toes 2-4.

-These muscles are organized into four layers from superficial to deep.
-They are primarily innervated by the Medial and Lateral Plantar Nerves (branches of the Tibial Nerve) and are crucial for supporting the arches and controlling fine movements of the toes.
+These muscles are incredibly complex and are organized into four distinct layers from superficial (closest to the skin) to deep (closest to the bones).
+They are covered by the thick, leathery Plantar Aponeurosis (fascia).
+They are primarily innervated by the Medial and Lateral Plantar Nerves (branches of the Tibial Nerve).

 Layer 1 (Superficial)